Japanese Adjectives

 omoshiroi: interesting

-Here is a list of the most used Japanese adjectives, try to memorize them because they're used very often
+Here is a list of the most used Japanese adjectives, try to memorize them because they're used often:

 English Japanese Adjectives Pronunciation